depub-team/depub.space/README.md

 # DePub

-This is monorepo for depub.space and depub.page
+This is monorepo for depub products